Jethet/ironhack-first-project/README.md

 ## Description

 GET YOUR COFFEE is designed for the true coffee lover who will not accept sub-standard quality like McBrownWater or Starbrew Diluted Stuff.
 Lemonade and alcohol, or something like tea, are out of the question.
-The true coffee lover only wants the best: top-quality five-star golden standard coffee!
+The true coffee lover only wants the best: top-quality five-star golden guaranteed high standard coffee!

-GYC challenges the player to carefully watch the line-up of beverages and immediately click on the Best Coffee as soon as the this coffee cup enters the view.
+GYC challenges the player to carefully watch the line-up of beverages and immediately click on the Best Coffee as soon as this coffee cup enters the view.
 If clicked correctly, the player earns a cup of coffee.
 If wrong, the number of coffee cups earned is reduced by one.

 If the player gets down to a count of zero coffee cups, the game is over.